seanbaxter/DirectXShaderCompiler/docs/WritingAnLLVMBackend.rst

 -------------

 To actually create your compiler backend, you need to create and modify a few files.
 The absolute minimum is discussed here.
-But to actually use the LLVM target-independent code generator, you must perform the steps described in the :doc:`LLVM Target-Independent Code Generator <CodeGenerator>` document.
+But to actually use the LLVM37 target-independent code generator, you must perform the steps described in the :doc:`LLVM37 Target-Independent Code Generator <CodeGenerator>` document.

 First, you should create a subdirectory under ``lib/Target`` to hold all the files related to your target.
 If your target is called "Dummy", create the